-I’ve been running an Airbnb business in Kuala Lumpur for 5 years now and I have my fair share of bittersweet experiences.
+I’ve been running an Airbnb business in Kuala Lumpur for five years now, and I have my fair share of bittersweet experiences.

-In this article, I will be sharing with you 10 common problems that I’ll bet you’ll run into if you decide to run an Airbnb business and how to deal with them like a pro.
+If you’re lucky enough to have a spare property and considering running an Airbnb, I will be sharing with you ten common problems that you’ll most likely run into and how to deal with them like a pro.

 Let’s get started: